JeringTech/Javascript.NodeJS/ReadMe.md

 ```

 ## Target Frameworks
-- .NET Standard 2.0
+- .NET Standard 2.0 (supports Windows, OS X, and Linux on .NET Core)
 - .NET Framework 4.6.1

 ## Prerequisites
-You'll need to install [NodeJS](https://nodejs.org/en/) and add node.exe's directory to the `Path` environment variable (automatically done by the official installer).
+You'll need to install [NodeJS](https://nodejs.org/en/) and add node's directory to the `Path` environment variable (automatically done by the official installer).
 We've tested this library with
 NodeJS 10.5.2 - 12.13.0.

 ## Installation